 Self-Guided Tour of Grand Canyon’s North Rim

-THEPARKGUIDE will soon release a BETA tour of the North Rim of Grand Canyon National Park.
-It will be exclusively available for download through the TravelStorys App for a $9.99 BETA price.
+THEPARKGUIDE has just released the BETA tour of the North Rim of Grand Canyon National Park!
+It is exclusively available for download through the TravelStorys App for a $9.99 BETA price.

 The Canyon: 1 mile deep, 10 miles wide, and 277 miles long.
 “Grand” does not fully communicate the scale, colors, history, span of geological time, and sheer sense of awe that you will feel when you look over the edge.